-The Company cedes insurance risk in the normal course of business for all of its businesses.
+The Company cedes insurance risk in the normal course of business for life insurance and non-life insurance contracts when applicable.
 Reinsurance assets represent balances due from reinsurance companies.
 Amounts recoverable from reinsurers are estimated in a manner consistent with the outstanding claims provision or settled claims associated with the reinsurer's policies and are in accordance with the related reinsurance contract.